yur-spiridonov/NPAt-Core-Research/README.md

 **FPU-Free Execution.** NPAt performs floating-point computations using only 64-bit integer ALU instructions.
 No FPU required — eliminating a costly and power-hungry hardware block from the design.

-**Verified Performance.** NPAt-algorithm — the first algorithm built on the NPAt format — runs **×2.12 faster than hardware FPU** on subnormal inputs, and **×1.46–2.26×** across a wide range of input types.
+**Verified Performance.** NPAt-algorithm — the first algorithm built on the NPAt format — runs **×1.46–×2.26 faster than hardware FPU** across a wide range of input types.
+Performance is independent of the scale factor (exponent).
 This is measured against native hardware `ADDSD`, not software emulation.

 **Bit-Exact IEEE 754 Compatibility.** Results are bit-for-bit identical to IEEE 754 `double`, verified to 50 decimal places over 10⁹ iterations.
 All existing software can be migrated to FPU-free processors without modification.